Flash

 - Exercise 1 - Drawing with the Pencil Tool - Click on the pencil tool and

-draw something a semicircle -- Notice in the options area at the bottom of the tool box that
+draw a semicircle -- Notice in the options area at the bottom of the tool box that

 there are 3 options for the Pencil tool.
 Use the Text tool to write the current setting next to your drawing, then change to another setting and redraw the semicircle and use the Text tool to label that one, and then switch to the third option and draw and label that one.- (1) Straighten mode tries to guess